openvinotoolkit/openvino/inference-engine/samples/hello_nv12_input_classification/README.md

 # Hello NV12 Input Classification C++ Sample {#openvino_inference_engine_samples_hello_nv12_input_classification_README}

-Inference of image classification networks like AlexNet with images in NV12 color format using Synchronous Inference Request API and [input reshape feature](../../../docs/IE_DG/ShapeInference.md).
+This sample demonstrates how to execute an inference of image classification networks like AlexNet with images in NV12 color format using Synchronous Inference Request API and [input reshape feature](../../../docs/IE_DG/ShapeInference.md).

 Hello NV12 Input Classification C++ Sample demonstrates how to use the NV12 automatic input pre-processing API of the Inference Engine in your applications: